Skip to content

 • (SceneObject) - Object with OverMoxAnimator

-• Animation (Dropdown) - Animation clip to reset
+• Animation (Dropdown) - Animation clip to reset; accepts a wired String clip-name override

 🎬 Streaming Example: “Reset celebration animation before replaying for next donation.”